Leaf Paradise’s Desire to Serve You the Best Taste of Green Tea 【Shizuoka City, Shizuoka Prefecture】

 About Leaf Paradise

-Leaf Paradise is a Japanese green tea cafe located on Komagata-dori in Aoi Ku, Shizuoka City.
+Leaf Paradise is a Japanese green tea cafe located on Komagata-street in Aoi Ku, Shizuoka City.
 It is operated by Yamaka Katsuyama Shoten, a long-established tea wholesaler that has been in business for over 80 years.

 The stylish exterior of the cafe is designed to make it easy for young people to enter, with the hope of being a cafe that conveys the appeal of green tea to the younger generation.
 The interior is based on a white color scheme with a warm and relaxing wooden structure.